Published on Tuesday, March 28, 2023

 The structure of a revenue operations team boils down to the specific needs of your company.
 Begin by conducting a customer journey audit to understand the strongest areas of disconnect across all departments.
-Understanding who reports to who and how each department shares crucial data for revenue purposes helps identify where key players in your RevOps team will need to be placed.
+Answer some critical questions, such as:

-Identifying the company-wide areas that contribute to gaps in the revenue process helps make the best judgment as to who (and how many) professionals you’ll need to construct a strong revenue operations team.
+Identifying the company-wide areas that contribute to gaps in the revenue process will help you make the best judgment as to who (and how many) professionals you’ll need to construct a strong revenue operations team.
 Bear in mind, the size of a company may only allow so many employee additions, so structuring a RevOps team may involve incorporating existing employees.

 As mentioned, there is no specific structure a RevOps team must follow — only guidelines based on your business size and industry.
-With the size of your company as a basis, your revenue operations team structure may be as simple as designating a RevOps leader to each department that communicates with one another during the customer lifecycle to ensure data accuracy.
+With the size of your company as a basis, your revenue operations team structure may be as simple as designating a revenue operations manager to each department – these managers can then communicate with each other during the customer lifecycle to ensure data accuracy.

 Another method that can be used to create an ad hoc RevOps team is the use of a committee structure.
-Rather than hire all new staff or shift existing roles, a company can choose to select someone from each department — whether it’s a lead marketing manager or customer success leader — to report daily to a revenue operations manager to ensure complete visibility.
+Rather than hire all new staff or shift existing roles to fit into a revenue operations job description, a company can choose to select someone from each department — whether it’s a lead marketing manager or customer success leader — to report daily to a revenue operations manager to ensure complete revenue visibility.

 As a starting point, a basic revenue operations team structure looks like this: